Mechanic · Crash Gamdom originals 12 min read

 • The rakeback overlay applies to bet volume, not per-cash-out: bet $100 across a session at any target combination; receive 15 percent rakeback on net losses (at top VIP tier).
 This means high-volume sessions accumulate rakeback regardless of which target you pick.

 • High-target lottery shape: at 50x or 100x targets the variance is brutal; bankroll-survival math dominates.
-Same critique applies to every other Crash build in the audit set.
+Same critique applies to every other Crash build in operator coverage.

 • Auto-bet considerations: Gamdom crash auto-bet at low targets compresses many rounds into a short session, raising bankroll-blowup probability but also accelerating rakeback accumulation.